LeoDuda/metadata-catalog-v2/README.md

 ### Database
 The database used in https://msc.datamanager.kit.edu/ was not compatible with the second version of the catalog from scratch.
 To make it compatible the provided tool from https://github.com/rd-alliance/metadata-catalog-data was used.

-The HMC-Subjects were added manually as keywords to each schema which uses them.
+The HMC subjects were added manually as keywords to each schema which uses them.
 They now can be found in metadata-catalog-v2/instance/data/db.json

-To make the HMC-Subjects searchable they also had to be added to the thasaurus vocabulary.
+To make the HMC-Subjects searchable they also had to be added to the thesaurus vocabulary.
 This was done by adding them manually as new terms in metadata-catalog-v2/instance/data/vocab.json

 ### Architecture
 The architecture of the second version of the Metadata Standards Catalog is build completly different to the first version.
 Instead of one big file which contains all the functions, the main functions were distributed into single files.
-These files were edited to match the look and the functionality of the KIT-Version of the Metadata Standards Catalog.
+These files were edited to match the look and the functionality of the KIT version of the Metadata Standards Catalog.
 With this comes a new file named metastore.py for the added functionality of the metastore.